South African Estate Duty Calculator 2026

 Warning for polygamous Muslim families: If a husband has multiple wives — one civil and one or more Nikah only — the civil wife qualifies for the section 4(q) spousal exemption, but the Nikah wives do not.
 This asymmetry can create significant estate duty exposure and inheritance distribution complications.
 Professional legal advice from an Islamic estate planning specialist is essential.

-Mahr as a Deductible Estate Liability
+Deferred Mahr as an Estate Liability

 Deferred Mahr — the unpaid portion of the Islamic dowry owed by a husband to his wife — is a legally enforceable debt under South African law when properly documented.
 As a legitimate liability of the estate, it is deductible from the gross estate under section 4 of the Estate Duty Act before the dutiable amount is calculated.
 This calculator models Mahr as a deduction, reflecting its correct legal treatment.